canada-ca/Open_First_Whitepaper/en/4_Open_Source_Software_Contribution.md

 #### Choosing a Licence

 You must publish your code under an [Open Source Initiative approved licence](https://opensource.org/licenses).
 For example, Canadian Digital Service (CDS) uses the MIT licence.
+Other recommended licences are Apache 2.0, GPL 3.0, LGPL 3.0 and AGPL 3.0.
 All code produced by civil servants is automatically covered by Crown Copyright.

 You will not always have a choice as to which licence you apply.
 Where a reciprocal licence obligation is in force, you need to license your code under the same licence - see the section on [Managing Licence Obligations](Annex_Legal.md#managing-licence-obligations).
 As well, even if you are not under a strict legal obligation to apply a particular licence, you may still wish to adopt the same licence as an existing software project or community in order to become involved with it.